 FENCELINES: Train clematis along the top of a fence or wall to soften hard lines.

 Early spring is the best time to prune a clematis.
 There are two approaches to pruning.
 Some varieties produce new growth on last year’s vines, so they should only be pruned to shape the overall plant.
-Others varieties die back to the ground.
-Since any new growth comes from the base of the plant, all of the prior year's vines can be removed.
-Until you get to know your clematis, it’s best to wait until the plant has sprouted new growth.
-That way you can see where it's coming from and prune accordingly.
+Other varieties die back to the ground during winter, and all new growth comes from the base of the plant.
+With this type of clematis, all of the prior year's vines can be cut off in early spring.
+If you are unsure which type of clematis you have, just wait until the plant sprouts new growth and note where it's coming from.
+Then you can prune accordingly.